MachFrum/Day-4-Assignment-PLP-S.E/README.md

          By breaking down the project, potential risks associated with specific tasks become more apparent.

 Q 7: What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
+-

-A 7: Developing a detailed project schedule is a cornerstone of effective project management.
+Developing a detailed project schedule is a cornerstone of effective project management.
 It provides a roadmap that guides the project team and ensures that everyone is working towards the same goals.
 Here's a breakdown of the benefits and how Gantt charts contribute:

 1. Benefits of Developing a Detailed Project Schedule: